ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 a common pain point with spreadsheets - doing the same computation for different data sets.
-For example, the Michaelis-Menten calculation in Fig. :ref:`fig-excel1`  needs to be done for data collected collected from many experiments that are stored in several comma separated variable (CSV) files.
+For example, the Michaelis-Menten calculation in Fig. :ref:`fig-excel1`  needs to be done for data collected from many experiments that are stored in several comma separated variable (CSV) files.
 Fig. :ref:`fig-processfiles` displays a scisheet that does the Michaelis-Menten calculation for the list of CSV files